-For the past nine years as the President and CEO, I have been dedicated to innovation in the arts, building partnerships, securing equitable funding and resources, and creating an inspirational space that is welcoming to all who want to learn about Puerto Rican history, art and culture.
+As the President and CEO since 2013, I have been dedicated to innovation in the arts, building partnerships, securing equitable funding and resources, and creating an inspirational space that is welcoming to all who want to learn about Puerto Rican history, art and culture.
 I hope our Museum encourages our next generation to celebrate and keep our Puerto Rican arts, culture, and traditions alive; to continue to ‘plantar bandera’ wherever they are.

 Our Museum is in excellent hands with a talented and committed staff and Board of Directors that are dedicated to taking our National Puerto Rican Museum to the next level.